channelaccess/ca_matlab/Readme.md

 __We strongly suggest to use the dynamic approach!__

-Reasons why are somehow discussed [here](https://github.com/channelaccess/ca_matlab/issues/3).
+Reasons why are discussed [here](https://github.com/channelaccess/ca_matlab/issues/3).

 ## Dynamic